At Midlands Contracting, we:

 In 1999, Brad Wegner returned to Kearney and joined the family business.
-He now serves as Vice President and the Safety Director for Midlands.
+He now serves as Vice President of Operations and the Safety Director for Midlands.
 In 2000, Midlands Contracting bought Johnson Service Company, a sewer cleaning and TV inspection firm, from Osceola, Nebraska.
 The business was moved to Kearney and expanded into manhole rehabilitation as well.
-In 2006 Shane Wegner moved back to Kearney to become Vice President of Midlands Contracting, where he oversees accounting, financials, and the field crews.
+In 2006 Shane Wegner moved back to Kearney to become Vice President of Midlands Contracting, where he oversees accounting, financials, and estimating.

 - Certified First Aid

 - OSHA 10

 - Trench Safety